g-adel/g-adel.github.io/about.md

 **Academic Journey**

-My academic path began at The American University in Cairo (AUC), where I earned a Bachelor of Science in Mechatronics, while doing study abroads at Radboud University in the Netherlands and Aarhus University in Denmark.
-My undergraduate thesis, titled "Haptic Feedback Robotic Device for Neuromuscular Rehabilitation," involved the design of a 3 DOF haptic interface device with assistive force feedback.
+My academic path began at The American University in Cairo (AUC), where I earned a Bachelor of Science in Mechatronics, where I also did study abroads at Radboud University and Aarhus University.
+My undergraduate thesis involved the design of a 3 DOF haptic interface device with assistive force feedback.

-I found myself enjoying the numerical and modeling part of my studies the most, so I pursued a Master of Science in Computational Science at the Technical University of Munich (TUM).
+Since I enjoyed the numerical and modeling part the most, I pursued a Master of Science in Computational Science at the Technical University of Munich (TUM).
 There, I studied simulation, modeling, analysis, and high-performance computing.
 During my Master's I was also reading a lot about non-linear dynamics and complex systems, which eventually led me down the facinating rabbit-hole that is networks.

-Beyond formal research, I've also engaged in teaching and outreach, serving as a Teaching Assistant for Engineering Dynamics & Machine Design courses at the AUC.

  <!-- and developing and instructing an Algorithmic Art Course at the Cocoon Culture Centre. -->